ga-wdi-boston/mongodb-crud/README.md

 }
 ```

-What do we see in this?
+What do we see?

-* MongoDB gave each of our documents a unique ID field, called ID.
+* MongoDB gave each of our documents a unique ID field, called _id.

 * MongoDB doesn't care that Joe and Ann only have one email, while Martine has two emails.
 It also doesn't care that Martine has a job title, while Joe and Ann do not.

+**Note:**   In a MongoDB shell script use `.forEach(printjson)` to display the results of your query.

 ### Searching for particular things